 Day 1: Wednesday Chameleon Backpackers, Windhoek

 We will be collected from the Hosea Kutako International Airport on arrival and transferred to Chameleon Backpackers in Windhoek.
 Depending on our arrival time, we may have the opportunity to join an afternoon City & Township Tour, choose to relax by the pool or take a short walk into the city centre to collect supplies.
-Whatever we choose, enjoy the evening with a delicious “potjiekos” at the Chameleon Backpackers’ bar before having an early night in preparation for the next 7 days exploring Southern Namibia.
+Tonight’s meal is at own expense in one of the many restaurants in Windhoek or order in and enjoy the evening at the Chameleon Backpackers’ bar before having an early night in preparation for the next 7 days exploring Southern Namibia.

 Day 2: Thursday Hotel A La Mer, Swakopmund